coder-mike/xs-sandbox/readme.md

 *Note: this library has not been published to npm yet.*

-Secure and easy JavaScript sandbox with snapshotting support, with no dependencies or native modules.
+Secure and easy JavaScript sandbox with heap snapshotting support, with no dependencies or native modules.
 Compatible with Node.js or browser environment.

 Internally uses a WASM build of the XS JavaScript engine (guest scripts are not running in the same engine as the host and so are completely isolated).
 It's reasonably lightweight -- each instance is a few MB.